Frequently Asked Wedding Questions

 8. Is our marriage legal outside of Australia?

-9. Can I get a witness?
+9. Do I need a witness?

 You need to nominate two witnesses who are 18 years old or above who will sign your Marriage Certificate following the ceremony.
 This is a nice job to give to someone important to get them involved in your ceremony.